 But they started meeting vintners and others in the wine industry and the “community” took them under their wing helping them decide what varieties to plant, finding a vineyard manager and a winemaker.
 Kathy and Frank started drawing up plans for a winery to be built on the True Vineyard but then realized at the time (in the early 2000s) it was cheaper to purchase an existing winery.
 As it turns out, the Outpost site was almost one of the True Vineyard’s neighbors.

-They reached out to Jean Phillips (founder of Screaming Eagle) and Ren and Marilyn Harris (founders of Paradigm Winery); all are Napa Valley vintners who were involved in real estate.
+They reached out to Jean Phillips (founder of Screaming Eagle) and Ren and Marilyn Harris (founders of Paradigm Winery).
 Ren was retired from real estate at the time and told the Dotzler’s he would only come out of retirement if the transaction would be an easy one and would involve one phone call, that of connecting the Dotzler’s with the sellers.
 Incidentally this was his 76th and final real estate transaction.

-In July of 2018 the winery was sold to the third owners, France based AXA Millesimes – a company that owns wineries in Bordeaux, Burgundy, Portugal and Hungary.
+In July of 2018 the winery was sold to the third owners, France based AXA Millésimes – a company that owns wineries in Bordeaux, Burgundy, Portugal and Hungary.
 The sale included both the winery, the brand, all existing inventory and both planted and non-planted acreage on site as well as the nearby True Vineyard.
-AXA’s vision for Outpost is a long term one which has included expanding their vineyard footprint and continuing to retain long time employees.
+AXA Millésimes’s vision for Outpost is a long term one which has included expanding their vineyard footprint and continuing to retain long time employees.

 The name Outpost was derived over a random conversation over dinner Bouchon Restaurant in Yountville one night.
 As Terry and Juli Pringle began to walk out after dinner, their server wished them well on their drive back to their ‘outpost’.
 It would certainly be nice to track down and identify that particular server.

 From this ridge top location, the views are memorable; one can just make out a tiny part of Napa Valley floor far below.
 Outpost’s vineyards range in elevation from approximately 1,800 feet to 2,200 feet.
-Grapes were originally planted here in the 1880s; more recent plantings were in the 1970s by the Lamborn Family (another area vintner neighbor) who sold part of their vineyards to Outpost (See nearby Lamborn Vineyards), although much of the current planting’s date from when this winery was founded in 1998.
+Grapes were originally planted here in the 1880s; prior to the Pringle’s ownership, this property was owned by Bob Lamborn.
+He planted Zinfandel here in the 1970s and built a small garagiste type winery.
+In 1998 the Lamborns sold their property to the Pringles.

 Winemaker Thomas Brown continues to oversee production of the Outpost Wines, but he also makes the wine for a number of other premium labels.
 And using the winery for select custom crush clients is another aspect of their operations.